 More specifically, this definition indicates the state can never be deadlocked on bad processes.
 Equivalently, the consensus cannot be blocked or forked by faulty nodes.
-In dBFT, it is required that the number of accumulated signatures from faulty nodes should be no more than $\floor{\frac{n}{3}}$ that from total nodes, where the safety can be achieved in a correct state.
-Consequently, we conduct the lemma of safety as follow:
+In dBFT, it is required that the number of accumulated signatures from faulty nodes should be no more than $\floor{\frac{n}{3}}$ out of total nodes, so that the safety can be achieved in a correct state.
+Consequently, we conduct the lemma of safety as follows:

 \begin{lem} [Safety] The consensus achieves the \textit{safety} property under $\mathbb{S}$ whenever it satisfies